Identity is per role

 Host Authority signs control.
 Runners sign hello/heartbeat/observation.
 User nodes sign tasks/replies/approvals.
 Node runtime identity signs A2A.
 No actor can speak for another.

-Entangle makes the security model visible in the runtime itself.
-Each role has its own identity, the graph decides who may talk to whom, and messages are signed all the way down.
+Entangle makes the trust model visible in the runtime itself.
+Each role has its own identity, the graph decides who may talk to whom, and messages are signed where the current protocol requires signed proof.

 The model